suryapandian/drona/content/success.md

 - Kishore Kumar T working as Probationary officer in Central Bank of India  by clearing Banking exams
 - Raj Kumar K cleared Banking exams and is serving as the Clerk for the department of Customer Service

+### Batch of 2021
+- Arun R C working as Probationary officer  in Canara Bank in Ballari by clearning Banking exams

 ### Batch of 2018

 - Mahalakshmi who cleared TNPSC and got posted as DC Trainee in Revenue department in Tirunelveli.
 She is currently promoted to Deputy collector.